MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

 * New currency: eBitcoin EBTC
+* New currency: shelterDAO SHEL
 * Fix woocommerce_settings_get_option error on some installs.
 * Fix Woocommerce checkout "optional" text.
 It should be required, of course.
-* Fix WooCommerce showing canceled orders as paid on the front-end if the user waits until the order times out.
+* Fix removal of thousands separator when sending the amount to the API.
 * Currency disabled: NEO
-* Fix removal of thousands separator when sending the amount to the API.

 = 2.14 20180813 =